Commander-in-Chief's Guard: Creation and organization

-The strength of the unit was usually 180 men, although this was temporarily increased to 250 during the winter of 1779–80, when the army was encamped at Morristown, New Jersey, in close proximity to the British Army.
+The strength of the unit was usually 180 men, although this was temporarily increased to 250 during the winter of 1779–80, when the army was encamped at Morristown, New Jersey in close proximity to the British Army.
 Because it was an honor to belong to the unit, care was taken to ensure that soldiers from each of the 13 states were represented in the Guard.
 Major Caleb Gibbs of Rhode Island was the first commander of the Guard, and was given the title of captain commandant.
 Gibbs was succeeded in 1779 by William Colfax.

 The flag and uniform of the Commander-in-Chief's Guards was described by historian Benson John Lossing:

 The flag is white silk, on which the device is neatly painted.
 One of the Guard is seen holding a horse, and is in the act of receiving a flag from the Genius of Liberty, who is personified as a woman leaning upon the Union shield, near which is the American eagle.
 The motto of the corps, "CONQUER OR DIE," is upon a ribbon.
 The uniform of the Guard consisted of a blue coat with white facings, white waistcoat and breeches, black half gaiters, a cocked hat with a blue and white feather.

-In Godfrey's 1904 history of The Commander-in-Chief's Guard he provided "detailed sketches of its members", including six drummers, six fifers and a drum-major.
+Godfrey's 1904 history of The Commander-in-Chief's Guard provides "detailed sketches of its members", including six drummers, six fifers, and a drum-major.
 In the final days of the war, the unit consisted of only 64 men.
-It was furloughed 6 June 1783, at Newburgh, New York, and disbanded on 15 November 1783.
+It was furloughed June 6, 1783 at Newburgh, New York, and disbanded on November 15, 1783.